SaeeSaadat/NLP_informal2formal_subtitle_dataset/resources/README.md

 Make sure to use the bottom table to download the corpus in Moses format (Bottom-left triangle).
 This will give you a file called `OpenSubtitles.en-fa.en` and `OpenSubtitles.en-fa.fa` which are the English and Persian files respectively.

+The `clean_dataset` is available here, and it's the 10,000 line dataset that's been hand-made for this project.
 ## OpenSubtitle Corpus info

  Corpus Name: OpenSubtitles